frescobaldi/frescobaldi/frescobaldi_app/userguide/manuscript.md

 However, when that score should be recompiled wtih LilyPond the manuscript viewer won't automatically update, but this can be done manually through the context menu

+If a manuscript contains external hyperlinks they can be clicked on and will open in an external viewer/browser.
+This may be practical for keeping lists of useful links around in that window.

 === Roadmap ===